 4. Active Citizenship necessitates participation in the public life of a diverse and increasingly interconnected democratic society by taking responsibility and initiative in areas of public concern.
 This includes: understanding of the forms and structures of government on the local, state, national, and international levels; examining human rights and what it means to be a citizen; investigating the roles that citizen advocates have had in shaping the experience of democracy; identifying social and political issues that impact communities in local and global spheres; and advocating for causes and ideas that advance social justice.

-In the sixth grade, students will learn and practice how to be historians while developing their understanding of the social studies Habits of Mind.
-As students examine and investigate the golden ages of several major civilizations, they will hone geography skills by scrutinizing various types of maps, and they will utilize reading comprehension strategies while analyzing both primary and secondary source documents.
+In the sixth grade, students will learn and practice how to be historians while developing their understanding of the Social Studies Habits of Mind.
+As students examine and investigate the religions and cultures of several major civilizations, they will hone geography skills as they scrutinize various types of maps and will utilize reading comprehension strategies while analyzing both primary and secondary source documents.
 Through various classroom activities and projects, sixth graders will learn how to evaluate sources and develop key 21st century research literacy skills.
 Additionally, students will develop their analytical writing skills and have the opportunity to share what they have learned through various modes of presentation.
-In an effort to better understand our global community, students will explore the enduring legacies of Vedic India, Tang Dynasty China, the Islamic Golden Age, the Italian Renaissance, and Latin America.
-During the final unit of study, sixth graders will investigate the socially-constructed concept of race and its historical significance.

 In seventh grade, students will work to uncover how American identity has changed over time.
 Through deep dives into relevant moments in U.S. history, seventh graders will examine how systemic power is constructed and protected and how different identity groups fought for, and resisted, change.
 Students will ground their understanding of systems of power by examining the country’s founding documents and working to understand what it means to be included in “We the People.”
 Possible case studies include the clash between Native American and European cultures; anti-Blackness and Black resistance to oppression; immigration, citizenship, and the pressures of assimilation; the continuous transformations of gender and sexuality; and other issues involving civil liberties and civil rights.
 Students will address these topics through exploring primary and secondary sources, conducting in-depth research, engaging in class discussions, reflecting in their social studies journals, and writing analytically.
 The course culminates in a research project focused on an activist of the student’s choice, complemented by a symbolic hands-on construction project.